 I was driving in traffic and my son, who was 6, blurted “I hate traffic.
 Drivin’ me crazy!”
 He had no idea what about those cars was maddening.
 In fact, I am fairly convinced he had no idea what “drivin’ me crazy” meant.
 He’d heard me, many times, voice my displeasure with rush-hour traffic and bad driving.
 He drew his cues from me and trusted me to help him navigate the world, so he was my proxy.

 My son hated traffic.
 He had never driven in traffic (behind the wheel).
 In fact, most of the time, he blithely watched cartoons on the in-car DVD system, totally unaware of why traffic was so distressing.
-The whole concept of “being in traffic” was foreign to my son, but he knew I “hated” it.
+It’s not the only thing I noticed.
+When I was talking to my other half about how we needed to find the cheapest car insurance because our policy runs out soon, my son told us how he knew how annoying it was to find cheap insurance.
+Again, this is the boy who’s never driven before!
+The whole concept of “being in traffic” was foreign to my son and he’s never payed for insurance in his life, but he knew I “hated” it.
 So did he.

 This adoption of beliefs and feelings “by proxy” is quite common in sports and usually the negative systems manifest in team behaviors.
 Players are continually exposed to mom and dad’s opinions of other players, and sometimes coaches.
 This exposure is adopted as their own opinions, beliefs, feelings.
 It isn’t long until “Johnny” feels the same way about his best buddy because of mom and dad’s “proxy”.